Frank Beard (musician): Personal life

-Beard married long-time girlfriend Catherine Alexander in April 1978 and divorced July 1981.
 He married Debbie Meredith in November 1982.
 They remain married and have three children.
 Beard resides in Richmond, Texas, where he owns and operates the Top 40 Ranch.
-He golfs, and is known locally for participation in tournaments and community events.
-Beard was long known as the only member of ZZ Top not to have a beard, but he grew a short one in 2013.
+He golfs and is known locally for participation in tournaments and community events.
+Beard was long known as, ironically, the only member of ZZ Top not to have a beard, but he grew a short one in 2013.

 Endorsements

 Beard plays Tama drums, Paiste cymbals, Promark drumsticks, and Remo drumheads.